sureshkumar-gangumalla/Lightning-SDK/docs/plugins/webAudio/index.md

 Remove the audio effects

 The `removeEffects` method accept `identifiers` as argument.
-This is options argument if provided remove only given effects or else all the effects
+This is optional argument if provided remove only given effects or else all the effects

 ```js
 WebAudio.removeEffects() // remove all the effects